 30 of the most common items to buy while thrift shopping that can be transformed into home decor using a few simple changes.

-In the beginning of my marriage as a stay-at-home mom, I shopped at the local thrift store to find furniture to paint and resell to help us pay bills when funds were tight.
+In the beginning of my marriage as a stay-at-home mom, I shopped at the local thrift store as a great place to find furniture for painting and reselling to help us pay bills when funds were tight.

-Keep a “Be on the Lookout” list – jot down a few items you need at the moment and keep them in the notepad on your phone so you have some guidance on what to look for
+- Keep a “Be on the Lookout” list – jot down a few items you need at the moment and keep them in the notepad on your phone so you have some guidance on what to look for

-Get to know the best shopping times at your local store – the more you shop, the more you’ll come to notice a pattern for the best times and days to shop your thrift store.
+- Get to know the best shopping times at your local store – the more you shop, the more you’ll come to notice a pattern for the best times and days to shop your thrift store.
 Each store is different and it can be difficult to predict unless you visit often.

-Keep an open mind – Remember that most items can be easily painted so color doesn’t always matter.
+- Keep an open mind – Remember that most items can be easily painted so color doesn’t always matter.
 Think outside the box for things you can repurpose.

 I transformed this table lamp in this bedroom makeover by just applying a coat of flat black spray paint followed by a coat of Rustoleum metallic gold spray paint.

 2. Light Fixtures